Freedom Scientific Inc.

 When you call, please provide the following information:

-Congratulations on your purchase of the fifth generation Focus Blue Braille display.
+Congratulations on your purchase of the 5th generation Focus Blue Braille display.

 The unit and its accessories come with a two-year warranty against manufacturing defects.